ilyasergey/YSC2229/source/week-05_heaps.rst

    :width: 750px
    :align: center

 The bottom part of the page is shown how the binary heap structure is packed into an array.
-If the indexing of an array was starting from 1, then for a node stored in an array withn an index :math:`i`, its children would be positiononed at locations with indices :math:`2i` (left) and :math:`2i + 1` (right).
+If the indexing of an array was starting from 1, then for a node stored in an array with an index :math:`i`, its children would be positioned at locations with indices :math:`2i` (left) and :math:`2i + 1` (right).
 However, due to the fact that in OCaml (and also in C# and Java) arrays start from 0, not 1, we will have to use the different formula, reflected from in the definition below:

 .. admonition:: Definition

   A binary heap is an array, such that for every element :math:`e_p` (referred to as *parent*) with a key :math:`k` stored in it with an index :math:`i`, the two elements, :math:`e_l` (left child) and :math:`e_r` (right child) stored with indices :math:`2(i + 1) - 1` and :math:`2(i + 1)` correspondingly, are such that their keys are smaller or equal than :math:`k` [#]_.

-Notice that, due to its representation, a binary heep, as atree is *almost complete*: some of the bottom-level nodes (*leaves*) might be missing, but the nodes on all other levels are present [#]_.
+Notice that, due to its representation, a binary heep, as a tree is *almost complete*: some of the bottom-level nodes (*leaves*) might be missing, but the nodes on all other levels are present [#]_.
 Naturally, for a node with an index :math:`i > 0`, its parent can be obtained by taking an index :math:`(i + 1) / 2 - 1`

-.. [#] You can remember the way chlidren are defined for 0-based arrays using the following ituition: *shift the current index + 1 to obtain the index as in 1-based array, compute the child index, and then subtract 1, to return back to 0-based indexing*.
+.. [#] You can remember the way children are defined for 0-based arrays using the following intuition: *shift the current index + 1 to obtain the index as in 1-based array, compute the child index, and then subtract 1, to return back to 0-based indexing*.

 .. [#] The term "heap" has been originally used to denote "almost-complete binary tree", but now is also used to refer to "garbage-collected runtime memory", such as provided by Java and C#.
 There is no relation between these two notions, and here and further by *heaps* we will mean binary trees.